microsoft/fhir-proxy/docs/ConfigureProxyONCg10.md

 <br/><I>Note: You must have a loaded a valid ONC test data collection on the FHIR Server for the patient in context to pass.</I>
 ### 7 Multi-Patient API Test
 This test uses federated identity credentials via client_assertion to authenticate.
 Azure Active directory supports this flow, however, their encryption limit is 256 bits the ONC requires a 384 bit encrypted token.
 To overcome this limitation, the fhir-proxy has implemented a limited service client registration process to support the federated client credentials.
+1. Follow steps to [configure and enable export](https://learn.microsoft.com/en-us/azure/healthcare-apis/fhir/configure-export-data) on your FHIR Service.
+2. If you are not using MSI for fhir-proxy to access the FHIR Service, the Service Principal (client application) configured to access the FHIR Service must be in a ```FHIR Data Contributor``` or ```FHIR Data Exporter``` role.
+See [Configure Azure RBAC role for Azure Health Data Services](https://learn.microsoft.com/en-us/azure/healthcare-apis/configure-azure-rbac)
-1. Obtain function app management access key (Note: This should be treated as highly confidential and be protected)<br/>
+3. Obtain function app management access key (Note: This should be treated as highly confidential and be protected)<br/>
 	1. Access [Azure Portal](https://portal.azure.com)
 	2. Navigate to your fhir-proxy function app
 	3. Select App Keys under the left hand navigation area.